tensorpack/tensorpack/docs/tutorial/callback.md

 # Callbacks

-Apart from the actual training iterations that minimize the cost, you almost surely would like to do something else during training.
+Apart from the actual training iterations that minimize the cost, you almost surely would like to do something else.
 Callbacks are such an interface to describe what to do besides the training iterations.

 There are several places where you might want to do something else:

-* Before the training has started (e.g. initialize the saver)
+* Before the training has started (e.g. initialize the saver, dump the graph)
 * Along with each training iteration (e.g. run some other operations in the graph)
 * Between training iterations (e.g. update the progress bar, update hyperparameters)
 * Between epochs (e.g. save the model, run some validation)